-From 1518 to 1848 Jastrebarsko is heavily influenced by the Croato-Hungarian noble family Erdody.
-The bans Petar II and Toma II Erdody were known for their victories against the spreading Ottoman Empire.
-Toma, son of Petar, won the 1593 Battle of Sisak, a major and decisive battle in the Ottomans' centuries-long occupation of Balkans.
-Later, in 1809 during the expansion of Napoleon`s First French Empire, Jastrebarsko was for a short time incorporated in the Illyrian Provinces.
-This lasted until Summer 1813, when the French retreated from Croatia.
+From 1518 to 1848 Jastrebarsko was heavily influenced by the Croat-Hungarian noble family Erdody which was victorious against the spreading Ottoman Empire.
+From 1809 to 1813, during the expansion of Napoleon`s First French Empire, Jastrebarsko was temporarily incorporated in the Illyrian Provinces.

-Jastrebarsko started to rapidly develop following the 1848 abolishment of feudalism.
-The Zagreb-Karlovac railway was built in 1865, providing the town with a major source of employment.
-The local elementary school, founded in the 17th century, was augmented by a number of other cultural, social and sports organization, including a library, the singing society "Javor", association of tamburica players, a voluntreer fire brigade and a theater and others.
+Jastrebarsko started rapid development following the 1848 abolishment of feudalism.
+In 1865 the Zagreb-Karlovac railway was built, providing the town with a major source of employment.
+The local elementary school, founded in the 17th century, was augmented by a number of other cultural, social and sports organizations, including a library, the singing society "Javor", the association of tamburica players, a volunteer fire brigade, a theatre and others.

 In the late 19th and early 20th century, Jastrebarsko was a district capital in the Zagreb Country of the Kingdom of Croatia-Slovenia.